 Our CanineTech Vision

-- Providing animal rehabilitation from experienced, manual therapy physiotherapists.
+- Providing animal rehabilitation from experienced, manual therapy canine rehab therapists who are also human physiotherapists.

 - To educate the public on the availability of physiotherapists providing canine rehabilitation.